ulrikah/oceans/data/readme.md

+# Parsing of data

-documentation on how to set up the dataset can be found in `csv_parser.ipynb`
+Documentation on how to parse the dataset can be found in the Jupyter Notebook `csv_parser.ipynb`.
+Jupyter Notebook can be installed by following the instructions [here](https://jupyter.org/install).